peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Parameters:</b>

  * <i>name</i>: A string naming a character encoding.
 Can be null.
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
-Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of ` ascii
+Encoding names and aliases not registered with the Internet Assigned Numbers Authority (IANA) are not supported, with the exception of `ascii
-      ` , `
+      ` , `utf8
-        utf8
-      ` , `
+      ` , `cp1252
-        cp1252
-      ` , and names 10 characters or longer starting with `
+      ` , and names 10 characters or longer starting with `iso-8859-
-        iso-8859-
       ` .
 Also, the following additional encodings are supported.
-Note that the case combination ` GB18030
-      ` , the combination registered with IANA, rather than ` gb18030
-      ` can be retured by this method.
+Note that the ase combination `GB18030 ` , the combination registered with IANA, rather than `gb18030 ` can be retured by this method.

- *  `
+ *  `US-ASCII
-            US-ASCII
-          ` - ASCII single-byte encoding, rather than an alias to ` windows-1252
-          ` as specified in the Encoding Standard.
+          ` - ASCII single-byte encoding, rather than an alias to `windows-1252 ` as specified in the Encoding Standard.
 The coded character set's code oints match those in the Unicode Standard's Basic Latin block (0-127 r U+0000 to U+007F).
-The name ` ascii
+The name `ascii
           ` is an alias.

- *  `
+ *  `ISO-8859-1
-            ISO-8859-1
-          ` - Latin-1 single-byte encoding, rather than an alias to `
+          ` - Latin-1 single-byte encoding, rather than an alias to `windows-1252
-            windows-1252
           ` as specified in the Encoding Standard.
 The coded character set's code oints match those in the Unicode Standard's Basic Latin and Latin-1 upplement blocks (0-255 or U+0000 to U+00FF).

- *  `
+ *  `UTF-16
-            UTF-16
-          ` - UTF-16 without a fixed byte order, rather than an alias to ` UTF-16LE
-          ` as specified in the Encoding Standard.
+          ` - UTF-16 without a fixed byte order, rather than an alias to `UTF-16LE ` as specified in the Encoding Standard.
 The byte order is little ndian if the byte stream starts with 0xff 0xfe; otherwise, big ndian.
 A leading 0xff 0xfe or 0xFE 0xff in the byte stream is kipped.

- *  `
+ *  `UTF-7
-            UTF-7
           ` - UTF-7 (7-bit universal coded character set).
-The name `
+The name `unicode-1-1-utf-7
-            unicode-1-1-utf-7
-          ` is not supported and is not treated as an alias to ` UTF-7
-          ` , even though it uses the same character encoding scheme as UTF-7, because RFC 1642, which defined the former UTF-7, is linked to a different Unicode version with an incompatible character repertoire (notably, the Hangul syllables have different code point assignments in Unicode 1.1 and earlier than in Unicode 2.0 and later).
+          ` is not supported and is not treated as an alias to `UTF-7 ` , even though it uses the same character encoding scheme as UTF-7, ecause RFC 1642, which defined the former UTF-7, is linked to a ifferent Unicode version with an incompatible character repertoire notably, the Hangul syllables have different code point assignments n Unicode 1.1 and earlier than in Unicode 2.0 and later).

- *  `
+ *  `ISO-2022-JP-2
-            ISO-2022-JP-2
           ` - similar to "ISO-2022-JP", except that the decoder supports dditional character sets.

 .